tcaddy/stacey/README.md

 See <http://staceyapp.com> and <http://html5boilerplate.com/> for more detailed usage information.

+## ajaxification branch of tcaddy fork

+Add AJAX to any link by adding: data-remote="true"

+Example:  <a href="@url" data-remote="true">Click Here</a>

+AJAX requests will replace contents of <article id="content"></article>

+100% compatible for users without Javascript.

+Templates have been changed:

+  *  all content before and after <article id="content"></article> has been abstracted to partials
+  * Templates are rendered appropriately (AJAX or normal) based on value of a new variable called @is_xhr

+The app files have been modified slightly:

+  *  make a variable called @is_xhr.
+     * You can use this to repsond to AJAX / non-AJAX requests in your templates
+  *  Prevent 301 Redirects due to GET variables added to URL in AJAX requests

+TODO:  AJAX links do not work for index.php or / path.

 ## Copyright/License

 Copyright (c) 2009 Anthony Kolber.
 See `LICENSE` for details.